Date of Degree

 To assess whether T regulatory cells (Treg) participate in the control of GC responses, immunized mice were treated with either an anti-glucocorticoid-induced TNFR-related protein (GITR) mAb or an anti-CD25 mAb to disrupt Treg activity.
 In both groups of treated mice, the GC B cell pool was significantly larger compared with control treated animals, with switched GC B cells composing an abnormally high proportion of the response.
 With these results indicating Tregs influence on GC dynamics, experiments were conducted to determine if Tregs were located in the GC, which subset of Treg was involved and by which mechanisms were their functions being effected.
 Within the spleens of immunized mice, CXCR5+ and CCR7- Tregs were documented by flow cytometry and Foxp3+ cells were found within GCs using immunohistology.
 Studies demonstrated administration of either anti-TGF-β or anti-IL-10R blocking mAb to likewise result in dysregulated GCs, suggesting that generation of inducible Tregs is important in controlling the GC response.
 Blockade of two Treg methods of suppression, PD-1/PD-L1 pathway and CTLA-4, also resulted in disrupted GCs, indicating the possible use of them for suppression by Treg.
 Collectively, these findings indicate that Tregs contribute to the overall size and quality of the humoral response by controlling homeostasis within GCs.

 Copyright 2011 Carla-Maria Alexander

 Alexander, Carla-Maria Alana.
-"T regulatory cells and the germinal center." doctoral dissertation, University of Iowa, 2011.
+"T regulatory cells and the germinal center." doctoral PhD diss., University of Iowa, 2011.